Special Weather Statement issued for Bristol Bay by NWS - NewsBreak

 weather.gov

-Effective: 2022-09-19 12:03:00 EDT Expires: 2022-09-19 13:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Heavy rainfall is also occurring with this storm and may lead to localized flooding.
+Effective: 2022-09-21 21:49:00 EDT Expires: 2022-09-21 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-If on or near southern end of Cayuga Lake, get out of the water and move indoors or inside a vehicle.
-Remember, lightning can strike out to 10 miles from the parent thunderstorm.
-If you can hear thunder, you are close enough to be struck by lightning.
-Move to safe shelter now!
-Do not be caught on the water in a thunderstorm.
-Target Area: Schuyler; Seneca; Southern Cayuga; Tompkins A strong thunderstorm will impact portions of southeastern Seneca, northeastern Schuyler, southeastern Cayuga and northern Tompkins Counties through 145 PM EDT At 103 PM EDT, Doppler radar was tracking a strong thunderstorm over Perry City, or 11 miles northeast of Watkins Glen, moving east at 25 mph.
-HAZARD...Wind gusts up to 40 mph.
+Target Area: Guernsey; Monroe; Muskingum; Noble A STRONG THUNDERSTORM WILL IMPACT CENTRAL GUERNSEY...NORTHWESTERN MONROE...EASTERN MUSKINGUM AND NORTHERN NOBLE COUNTIES THROUGH 1100 PM EDT At 1009 PM EDT, Doppler radar was tracking a strong thunderstorm near Zanesville, moving east at 35 mph.
+HAZARD...Wind gusts up to 50 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Locations impacted include Ithaca, Cayuga Heights, Lansing, Enfield, Groton, Covert, Locke, Genoa, Dryden and Trumansburg.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPH
+Locations impacted include Zanesville, Cambridge, New Concord, Byesville, North Zanesville, Philo, Pleasant Grove, Senecaville, Pleasant City, Cumberland, Lore City, and Old Washington.
+This includes the following highways Interstate 70 in Ohio between mile markers 155 and 194.
+Interstate 77 in Ohio between mile markers 30 and 50.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...50 MPH

 weather.gov